nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

 ### Basic plugin structure

-A QW Control plugin is a zipped directory with the following structure:
+A Rundeck plugin is a zipped directory with the following structure:

 ```
 helloworld-plugin.zip